 “They’re doing their job, answering the technical questions, they’re not just selling a building and saying ‘Not my problem,’” Shiver said.
 “Knowing and working with SteelMaster, I know that the ability to turn that project over, for us, is going to be assisted by the manufacturer.
 That’s gold–you can’t beat that with anybody else.”

 Shiver Construction Company has also worked with SteelMaster on structures for Coachella Valley Music and Arts Festival and Aker Shipyard, as well as several overseas projects.

 In addition to assembling SteelMaster’s prefabricated arches, the company also completes structural steel work.

 One project that stands out to Shiver is the Austin Animal Center in Texas.
 Multiple roof systems complete the buildings that comprise the center.
 They are eco-friendly and helped the Austin Animal Center earn their LEED certification.

 “It was unique because the arch is integrated with another structural system there.
 At the end of the day, I look back at that time in my life and in our company’s operations and they were good times,” Shiver said.

 Although the project was challenging, Shiver is pleased with the end result.

 “I’ve been to Austin numerous times and I’m proud to go there and say ‘I did that.
 I built that.’”

-Currently, Shiver Construction Company is working with SteelMaster on a project at Naval Air Station Whidbey Island in Washington.
-The buildings will be used to store F-18 aircraft.
+Shiver Construction Company also worked with SteelMaster on a project at Naval Air Station Whidbey Island in Washington.
+The buildings are used to store F-18 aircraft.